 We all know that pollution is bad for us and the environment – but could toxic air pollutants have even more far-reaching effects?
 New research is investigating the impact of air pollution on sleep quality.

 Sleep is essential for mental health, physical health, and our overall quality of life.
-Unfortunately, it is often one of the first things to be sacrificed when schedules fill up.
-However, even if you manage to get a full night of sleep – indoor and outdoor air pollution can decrease the quality and health benefits of your sleep.
-Prior studies have shown that air pollution impacts heart health, and affects breathing and lung function, but, until recently, less has been known about whether air pollution does affect sleep.
+Unfortunately, it’s often one of the first things to be sacrificed when schedules fill up.
+However, even if you manage to get a full night of sleep, indoor and outdoor air pollution can decrease the quality and health benefits of your sleep.
+Studies have previously shown that air pollution impacts heart health, and affects breathing and lung function.
+But, until recently, less has been known about whether air pollution does affect sleep.
 A study from the Technical University of Denmark found that people who lived in areas with high levels of outdoor pollution were 60% more likely to sleep poorly than those in regions with a lower level of pollution.

-Sleep is one of the foundations of our health, our well-being and therefore our quality of life.
-We all know that air pollution is dangerous for our heath, and it is therefore fundamental that we take necessary steps to protect ourselves from air pollution during rest periods.
+Sleep is one of the key foundations of our health, our wellbeing and our overall quality of life.
+We all know that air pollution is dangerous for our health, and it is therefore fundamental that we take necessary steps to protect ourselves from air pollution during rest periods.
 When trying to improve the air quality in a space, one of the most important considerations should be ventilation and air purification.
 Air purifiers are one of the newest additions identified, as an effective method of removing allergens, viruses, toxins, and other pollutants from the air.
 Portable air purifiers can increase the airflow within the space, replacing polluted air with clean air.

 Are Portable Air Purifiers an Effective Way to Reduce Air Pollution?